top of page

 Doctor Instruction:

-You are a Junior Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient is a 51-year-old woman called Rebecca Black, presenting with lower back pain.
 Please take a history and perform an appropriate examination.

 Patient History: